-Renegotiation of the contract (see Para.
-5.75) Termination (see Paras.
-5.76, 5.77, 5.78) Req remedies264 (see Paras.
-4.164, 5.50)

-Termination (see Paras.
-5.76, 5.77, 5.78)
+Renegotiation of the

+contract (see Para, 5.75)

-Complaints under grievance mechanisms (see Paras.
-7.2, 7.4, 7.7)
+remedies (see Paras.

-OBLIGATIONS REGARDING PROJECT DEVELOPMENT

-Breaches in relation to delivery of agreed goods or performance of agreed services (e.g. failure to meet quantitative production targets, to expand the cultivated land area or to build and operate a processing facility) (see Para.
-4.40)

-Depending on the type of breach (delayed - defective failed performance) and the type of obligation and whether fundamental or not.
+contract (see Fara.
+5.75) 4.104, 3.30) Termination (see Paras.
+5.76, 5.77, 5.78) Request to cure within a period of time (see Para.
+5.56) Termination (see Paras.
+5.76, 5.77, 5.78) Complaints under grievance mechanisms (see Paras.
+7.2, 7.4, 7.7) OBLIGATIONS REGARDING PROJECT DEVELOPMENT Breaches in relation to delivery of agreed goods or performance of agreed services (e.g. failure to meet quantitative production targets, to expand the cultivated land area or Depending on the type of breach (delayed - defective failed performance) and the type of obligation and whether fundamental or not.
+Recovery of damages (see processing facility) (see

+Withholding counter performance of supply of agreed inputs or services (see Para.
+5.50)